How to Travel Responsibly in Costa del Sol

 All of these options aren’t only better for the environment, but they’ll save you money.

 My preferred choice to explore Malaga is by walking.
 It’s a very walkable city, especially the city centre.
-Most main attractions are found in the old town, which is a short walk away from each other, and places like the beach, train, and bus station are also easy to walk to.
+Most main attractions are in the old town, which is a short walk away from each other, and places like the beach, train station, and bus station are also easy to reach on foot.

 I don’t see the need to use public transport in Malaga city centre.
 You only need it when travelling to the airport, which you can get by bus or short-distance train.

-Riding a bike is also a good option to get around the city centre and near neighbourhoods like Pedregalejo or Huelin.
+Riding a bike is also a good option to get around the city centre and nearby neighbourhoods like Pedregalejo or Huelin.

 The main purpose of using these is to reduce the CO2 emissions.

-If you want to know your footprint for your trip to Costa del Sol, I highly recommend checking out this helpful calculator.
+If you want to know your trip’s footprint to Costa del Sol, I highly recommend checking out this helpful calculator.

-You might think, “I already do that”, “why are you mentioning this?”
+You might think, “I already do that, why are you mentioning it?”
 In that case, it’s great.
-However, it’s essential to know that driving over the limit or on no signalised roads in natural areas can disturb the locals and wildlife.
+However, it’s essential to know that driving over the limit or on non-signalised roads in natural areas can disturb the locals and wildlife.

-There is a higher chance of accidents involving animals.
+There is a higher risk of animal-related accidents.

-However, there are still many areas where you are allowed to park.
+However, there are still many areas where you can park.
 When possible, park outside the centre and walk or use the underground.

-The same idea is good to apply to the small villages in the Costa del Sol.
-Most villages are quite difficult to drive in, anyway, because of its narrow streets.
+The same idea applies to the small villages in the Costa del Sol.
+Most villages are quite difficult to drive in, anyway, because of their narrow streets.
 So you’d better park outside and walk to the centre and main attractions.

-This is one of the reasons why we, locals, are looking for ways to reduce water consumption, and it’s also a mission for sustainable hotels.
+This is one of the reasons we locals are looking for ways to reduce water consumption, and it’s also a mission for sustainable hotels.

 Noise also contributes to pollution and possible conflicts.
-Whether you’re in your hotel room or driving through the mountains, don’t play music or talk very loud.
+Whether you’re in your hotel room or driving through the mountains, don’t play music or talk very loudly.

 Also, be respectful when wandering the streets.
 Hen and stag dos can be common in Malaga, especially during the peak season, so if you’re part of one, please be conscious that people live and work in these buildings and don’t want to be disturbed by a loud crowd.